ECHO: Efficient Chest X-ray Report Generation with One-step Block Diffusion: Introduction

-Notably, compared with state-of-the-art autoregressive methods, \ours improves RaTE and SemScore by 64.33\% and 60.58\%, respectively, while achieving up to an 8× speedup.
-Our main contributions are summarized below: \begin{itemize} \item We present \textbf{ECHO}, a novel dVLM for CXR report generation that delivers strong clinical accuracy through one-step-per-block parallel decoding, outperforming pioneering both autoregressive and diffusion-based models by a large margin across standard benchmarks. \item We propose a novel \textbf{Direct Conditional Distillation (DCD)}, to our best knowledge the first one-step distillation framework for discrete diffusion language models, achieving up to a 390\% inference speedup with only marginal quality degradation. \item We design \textbf{Response-Asymmetric Diffusion (RAD)} adaptation, which further reduces theoretical training FLOPs by 72.3\%, translating to a $3.61\times$ speedup in training efficiency. \end{itemize}
+Notably, compared with state-of-the-art autoregressive methods, \ours improves RaTE and SemScore by 64.33\% and 60.58\%, respectively, while achieving up to $8\times$ theoretical and $5.1\times$ practical inference speedup over autoregressive baselines.
+Our main contributions are summarized below: \begin{itemize}[topsep=3pt, itemsep=2pt, parsep=0pt] \item We present \textbf{ECHO}, a novel dVLM for CXR report generation that delivers strong clinical accuracy through one-step-per-block parallel decoding, outperforming both pioneering autoregressive and diffusion-based models by a large margin across standard benchmarks. \item We propose a novel \textbf{Direct Conditional Distillation (DCD)}, to the best of our knowledge the first one-step distillation framework for discrete diffusion language models.
+By enabling one-step-per-block inference that reaches the upper bound of decoding speed, DCD achieves up to 390\% inference speedup over the corresponding multi-step baseline at block size $L{=}8$ with only marginal quality degradation. \item We design \textbf{Response-Asymmetric Diffusion (RAD)} adaptation, which further reduces theoretical training FLOPs by 72.3\%, translating to a $3.61\times$ speedup in training efficiency. \end{itemize}